Swami5911/Movie_info_Rock-Show/README.md

-# Rock&Show - Watch & Download Movies
+# Rock&Show - Movies information

 Rock&Show is a web application that allows users to search, browse, and view movie details using the OMDb API.